PiercingXX/battlezone-netcode-patch/INVESTIGATION_WRITEUP.md

 4. API interception via DSOUND override: hooks fire and force values at startup, but logged effective values remain defaults.
 5. Immediate readback plus socket lifecycle tracing now show the forced values remain applied on the intercepted startup socket.

-Recommended immediate next instrumentation for handoff:

-1. Track socket lifecycle (`socket`, `closesocket`) and assign per-socket IDs in logs.
-2. Log later `setsockopt` calls on the same socket to detect post-start resets.
-3. Optionally hook `sendto`/`recvfrom` to identify which socket handle is actually used for P2P traffic and correlate with the one that received forced values.
+- Optionally hook `sendto`/`recvfrom` to identify which socket handle is actually used for P2P traffic and correlate with the one that received forced values.

-Those first two items are now complete in the current repo state.

 ## Windows Follow-Up